support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-The Rape of the Sabine Women, left half Battle of the Amazons Attack on the Germans (LXIII); Their Chiefs are Captured (partly restored on the column; LXIV) Three Sedan Chairs; the Romans Attack a Chief’s Dwelling; the Romans Marching Back to Camp The Fall of Phaeton.
-After an Antique Sarcophagus The Sarmatians Subject Themselves to the Emperor; the Romans Attack Barbarians Marcus Aurelius Receiving a Report of the Capture of the Women (LXXXVI); Marcus Aurelius Arrives from a March (LXXXVII); a German Chief is Taken Away (LXXXVIII); the Chief’s Last Men Fall (from a Bridge which Guerra has not Reproduced) (LXXXIX) 32 Copies after Marcus Aurelius Column, Piazza Colonna in Rome Sarmatians Before the Imperial Council; Surrounded by Guards, Marcus Aurelius and Pompeius on Horseback Watch a Skirmish; German Nobles Bringing a Message Roman soldiers crossing a river in boats (largely restoration); a fighting Roman soldier; Roman guards bringing barbarian prisoners before the emperor; beginning of a march Battle Scene Scene from Roman History?
-A Man Mounting a Horse Held by a Nude Man 32 Copies after the Column of Marcus Aurelius, Piazza Colonna in Rome A Sarmatian village is destroyed under the eyes of the emperor; barbarians look on from a stand; Marcus Aurelius receives a mounted German messenger on horseback Perseus with the Head of Medusa, Turning Phineus and his Followers to Stone Apollo on the Sun Chariot Roman Attack (End of LXXVI); Barbarian Chiefs Are Taken Prisoner (LXXVII); Departure for a Battle with the Sarmatians (Beginning of LXXVIII) Romans on the March; Marcus Aurelius, Pompeius and an Attendant Watch the March; A Halt on the March The Sarmatians Surrender; Germans are Led Across the Danube; Germans Being Accused by Sarmatians Before Marcus Aurelius; Beginning of a Beheading Scene The Arch of Constantine with Trajan The Besieged Romans Receive Reinforcements from the Other Side, the Romans on the March with the Emperor; Shields in Boats are Pulled Over a Bridge on Ox-Carts 32 Copies after the Column of Marcus Aurelius, Piazza Colonna in Rome Frieze with Battle of the Amazons Captured Women are Taken Away (end of LXXIII); Parade of the Lifeguards (LXXIV); Marcus Aurelius Sacrifices at an Altar (LXXV); Marcus Aurelius Watches an Attack (beginning of LXXVI) Sarcophagus with Judgement of Paris Combat of Greeks and Trojans Marcus Aurelius sets out over a wharf with infantry and cavalry; the Sarmatians are repulsed by advancing Romans Tritons, Nereids, and Putti A German Settlement is Destroyed; the Fleeing Germans are Pursued; Women and Animals are Taken Away
+The Rape of the Sabine Women, left half Battle of the Amazons Attack on the Germans (LXIII); Their Chiefs are Captured (partly restored on the column; LXIV) Three Sedan Chairs; the Romans Attack a Chief’s Dwelling; the Romans Marching Back to Camp The Sarmatians Subject Themselves to the Emperor; the Romans Attack Barbarians Marcus Aurelius Receiving a Report of the Capture of the Women (LXXXVI); Marcus Aurelius Arrives from a March (LXXXVII); a German Chief is Taken Away (LXXXVIII); the Chief’s Last Men Fall (from a Bridge which Guerra has not Reproduced) (LXXXIX) 32 Copies after Marcus Aurelius Column, Piazza Colonna in Rome Sarmatians Before the Imperial Council; Surrounded by Guards, Marcus Aurelius and Pompeius on Horseback Watch a Skirmish; German Nobles Bringing a Message Roman soldiers crossing a river in boats (largely restoration); a fighting Roman soldier; Roman guards bringing barbarian prisoners before the emperor; beginning of a march Scene from Roman History?
+A Man Mounting a Horse Held by a Nude Man 32 Copies after the Column of Marcus Aurelius, Piazza Colonna in Rome Perseus with the Head of Medusa, Turning Phineus and his Followers to Stone A Sarmatian village is destroyed under the eyes of the emperor; barbarians look on from a stand; Marcus Aurelius receives a mounted German messenger on horseback Apollo on the Sun Chariot Roman Attack (End of LXXVI); Barbarian Chiefs Are Taken Prisoner (LXXVII); Departure for a Battle with the Sarmatians (Beginning of LXXVIII) Romans on the March; Marcus Aurelius, Pompeius and an Attendant Watch the March; A Halt on the March The Sarmatians Surrender; Germans are Led Across the Danube; Germans Being Accused by Sarmatians Before Marcus Aurelius; Beginning of a Beheading Scene The Arch of Constantine with Trajan The Besieged Romans Receive Reinforcements from the Other Side, the Romans on the March with the Emperor; Shields in Boats are Pulled Over a Bridge on Ox-Carts 32 Copies after the Column of Marcus Aurelius, Piazza Colonna in Rome Captured Women are Taken Away (end of LXXIII); Parade of the Lifeguards (LXXIV); Marcus Aurelius Sacrifices at an Altar (LXXV); Marcus Aurelius Watches an Attack (beginning of LXXVI) Sarcophagus with Judgement of Paris Marcus Aurelius sets out over a wharf with infantry and cavalry; the Sarmatians are repulsed by advancing Romans Combat of Greeks and Trojans Tritons, Nereids, and Putti Battle Scene, 1524–46 A German Settlement is Destroyed; the Fleeing Germans are Pursued; Women and Animals are Taken Away End of a Restored Part of the Column; the Sarmatians are Pursued into the Swamp; the Romans Attack a German Fortress Amazons with a Horse in Procession to the Right

 Show more similar artworks